masc-ucsc/livehd/docs/projects.md

         * https://github.com/taichi-ishitani/tnoc
 * The interface with slang could be through the C++ ASTVisitor in slang or maybe just handling the dumped json

+## Lgraph to/from XLS IR

+Create a bridge between Lgraph and XLS IR.
+Not LNAST because the XLS IR is very close to Lgraph.

+Dependence: none

+Main features:

+* Bring XLS build to combine in a single bazel
+* Bridge to allow runs of DSLX to LiveHD
+* Bridge to allow from XLS IR to LiveHD
+* Bridge to allow from Lgraph to XLS IR

 ## Lgraph to Yosys JSON

 The json format from yosys is used by several tools like nextpnr and netlistsvg.
 Creating the json interface